Managing Post-Herpetic Neuralgia: Acupuncture for PHN

 Mechanisms of Acupuncture in Addressing Nerve Pain

-- Reduce Pain: Stimulate the release of endorphins, the body’s natural painkillers, which can help alleviate the burning and throbbing sensations associated with PHN.1
+- Reducing Pain: Stimulating the release of endorphins, which can decrease burning and throbbing sensations.1

 Benefits of Acupuncture for PHN